|FERPA Annual Notification and Authorization to Withhold Directory Information

 - Student disciplinary records are also “education records” as defined under FERPA.
 The best practice is for your son or daughter to inform you about any disciplinary charges or sanctions directly.
 Students can also authorize release of information from their disciplinary files.** Upon consent from the student, information from the file may then be discussed with a parent or legal guardian.

 **The new Auxiliary Access module now allows your student to give you access to Education Records, refer here for instructions on how to set up an Auxiliary Access account.

 What should college officials know about FERPA?

-- As a faculty or staff member you have a responsibility to protect education records in your possession.
+- As a faculty or staff member, you have a responsibility to protect education records in your possession.

 - You have access to information only for legitimate use in completion of your responsibilities as a college employee.
 “Need to know” is the basic principle.

 - Never provide anyone with student schedules or assist anyone other than college employees in finding a student on campus.
 Any requests should be forwarded to Campus Police.